 Gainesville, Florida.
 Release Date: 1/28/2020 The Loss Prevention Research Council (LPRC) has announced its plans to relocate its formerly named Research Lab by mid-March 2020.
 This mock store environment contains over one hundred technologies that aid in combating theft, fraud, and violence in the retail setting.
 The Research Lab will be known as […]

-In this episode, special guest King Rogers (Master Technology Group) discusses the history of the LPRC, his experience in building AP/LP programs, his future in the industry, and much more, with co-hosts Dr. Read Hayes (LPRC) and Tom Meehan (CONTROLTEK).
+In this episode, our featured guest Dr. Ben Stickle (MTSU) discusses porch piracy, metal theft, and more, with co-hosts Dr. Read Hayes (LPRC) and Tom Meehan (CONTROLTEK).

 In a special episode of CrimeScience, we feature insights from IMPACT veterans, industry partners, retailers, and technology partners on why LPRC IMPACT is the conference to attend!
 Would you like to be featured as a guest on the podcast?
 Please contact us at email@example.com to learn more!

 Design Thinking is a technique that focuses on understanding the end-user through methods of thinking ‘outside of the box’.
 This consists of five phases that can be performed in a non-linear fashion – Empathize, Define, Ideate, Prototype, and Test.
 Empathize – get to know your user(s), and step beyond your assumptions about their needs. […]